 Life insurance will be addressed in your divorce terms.
 If you’re required to pay alimony or childcare to your ex-spouse, for example, your divorce decree may state that you must keep your ex as a beneficiary on your policy.
 You might also be required to buy a new policy that would pay your ex-spouse a certain amount in the event you pass away.2 It’s important to discuss your specific life insurance beneficiary rules with your divorce lawyer as every situation is different.

 In many cases, a divorce decree doesn’t change a beneficiary designation.
-This means that unless the policyholder changes the beneficiary, that individual or entity will receive the payout upon the policyholder’s passing, regardless of a divorce.
+This means that unless the policyholder changes the beneficiary, that individual or entity may receive the payout upon the policyholder’s passing, regardless of a divorce.
 But this can also depend on the terms of the divorce, as certain laws may override a named beneficiary.

 Whether you can remove your ex-spouse as a beneficiary depends on the terms of your divorce.
 If you’re the policyholder and won’t be supporting your ex after the divorce, you might be able to remove them.
 But if you have to pay alimony or child support, you may have to keep them as a beneficiary.2 Consult your divorce lawyer to determine if it’s possible to remove your ex from your policy.